-There are eight well known B-vitamins that play a role in the body.
-They support metabolism and contribute to the body's ability to produce energy.
+There are eight well-known B-vitamins that play a role in the body.
+They support metabolism and contribute to the body's ability to produce energy from food.
 Several of the B-vitamins have additional functions as well:

 Cobalamin, or vitamin B12, plays an important role in creating new red blood cells and a deficiency could result in a type of anemia.
 The body’s ability to absorb vitamin B12 can decrease with age or be affected by certain medications, so older adults may not get enough of this important nutrient.
-Vitamin B12 is present in animal products like meat, fish, poultry, eggs and dairy foods, such as milk, yogurt and cheese.
-Some breakfast cereals are also fortified with vitamin B12 and can be an important source of this vitamin for vegetarians and vegans.
-Although, a vitamin B12 supplement may also be needed.
+Vitamin B12 is present in animal products including meat, fish, poultry, eggs and dairy foods, such as milk, yogurt and cheese.
+Some breakfast cereals and nutritional yeast also are fortified with vitamin B12 and can be an important source of this vitamin for vegetarians and vegans.
+A vitamin B12 supplement may be needed for some individuals.

 These B-vitamins are more commonly known by their names than by their numbers, but all are widely available in a variety of foods and deficiency is relatively uncommon in the United States.
 Here is a list of food sources:

-- Thiamin: Pork, peas, whole-grain and enriched-grain products including bread, rice, pasta, tortillas and fortified cereals.
+- Thiamin: Pork, trout, whole-grain and enriched-grain products including bread, rice, pasta, tortillas and fortified cereals

-- Riboflavin: Milk, cheese, yogurt, enriched grains, lean meats, eggs, almonds and leafy green vegetables.
+- Riboflavin: Milk, cheese, yogurt, enriched grains, lean meats, eggs, almonds and mushrooms

 - Niacin: High-protein foods such as peanut butter, beef, poultry and fish, as well as enriched and fortified grain products

-- Pantothenic Acid: Yogurt, sweet potatoes, milk, avocado, corn, eggs and beans.
+- Pantothenic Acid: Yogurt, sweet potatoes, milk, avocado, corn and eggs

 Find a Nutrition Expert